sergioltg/entain/README.md

 ## Task 3
 Added a new field to the race called status.
 It is calculated when scanning the database and building the list of races.

+## Task 4
+Added a new rpc call to fetch for a single race by id.
+It returns 404 if no race is found.
+Added test cases for checking when a id exists and when an id is not found.

 ## Entain BE Technical Test